Halitosis Causes, Symptoms and Treatment Guide

 Diet is a contributing factor for many individuals with halitosis.
 Avoidance is an effective treatment method in cases of halitosis that are aggravated by smoking, coffee, alcoholic beverages and volatile foods such as garlic and onions.
 The sugar and proteins found in energy drinks and sports beverages can also feed the bacteria that cause bad breath.
 Different substances can affect halitosis and the environment within the mouth.
 For example, smoking can dry the mouth and deplete oxygen while coffee alters the pH with its excessive acidity.
 However, drinking plenty of water and neutral liquids is a good way to stay hydrated and remove food debris from the mouth.

 A multi-pronged approach is the best solution for tackling a problem with halitosis and eliminating established bacteria colonies.
 Good oral health procedures with appropriate products are important parts of any odor reduction plan.
 Data from one medical study showed that tongue scrapers reduced participants bad breath by 70 percent.
-Specially designed tools and products for combating bad breath are inexpensive and can eliminate an embarrassing personal problem, so you can make halitosis a thing of the past.
+Specially designed tools and products for combating bad breath are inexpensive and can alleviate an embarrassing personal problem, so you can make halitosis a thing of the past.

-In addition to using at-home products for neutralizing bacteria and odors, individuals should check with a dentist and schedule regular checkups to stay on top of their oral health and eliminate tooth problems or tonsil stones that cause bad breath.
+In addition to using at-home products for neutralizing bacteria and odors, individuals should check with a dentist and schedule regular checkups to stay on top of their oral health and reduce tooth problems or tonsil stones that cause bad breath.
 Eliminating the most severe halitosis is possible with the right tools, products and treatment methods.

-An effective, on-going halitosis treatment plan can eliminate bad breath and make everyday situations more comfortable for everyone.
-Convenient TheraBreath starter kits are available with everything you need to eliminate sour, bitter and metallic tastes and undesirable odors at home or on the go.
+An effective, on-going halitosis treatment plan can alleviate bad breath and make everyday situations more comfortable for everyone.
+Convenient TheraBreath starter kits are available with everything you need to reduce sour, bitter and metallic tastes and undesirable odors at home or on the go.
 Switching to specially formulated toothpaste and oral rinses is the key to banishing odor-causing bacteria and saying goodbye to bad breath and chronic halitosis.